wilson0x4d/X4DESO/X4D_Bank/README.md

 * If an item is "Character Bound" and your configuration settings would normally deposit it to the bank, instead an error occurs.
 As a temporary workaround `IsBound==true` items will NOT be auto-deposited regardless of what user settings are.

+* Restacking issue between BAG_BANK and BAG_SUBSCRIBER_BANK, not implemented.
+As a workaround users can leverage the in-game restack hotkey.

 ## Installation

 Open the Archive and copy the **X4D_Bank** folder into **%USERPROFILE%\Documents\Elder Scrolls Online\live\Addons\** folder.